Learn what being a member does for you

 The key is to find workarounds that provide greater predictability and, as a result, the ability to meet your retirement savings goals.

 Your first goal is to remove all surprises.
-If you don’t have a system to control expenses, such as an app that provides historical reports, gather up last year’s financial documents to define your likely monthly expenses for the next 12 months.
+If you don’t have a system to control expenses, such as a money tracker app that provides historical reports, gather up last year’s financial documents to define your likely monthly expenses for the next 12 months.
 These should include online bank and credit card statements, bills, receipts, your tax return and anything else that reflects an expenditure.

 Divide your expenses into three lists: fixed, variable necessities and variable discretionary expenses.